cgeyskens/phd/ip-proteomics/docs/notes.md

 ## Formal analysis notes: 10.2025
 - For ms-convert apptainer container specific image: 'apptainer pull ms-convert.sif docker://proteowizard/pwiz-skyline-i-agree-to-the-vendor-licenses:skyline_daily_25.1.1.270-67f3e15'.
+(Also cite their paper)
-- Mouse ref proteome was downloaded here: https://www.uniprot.org/proteomes/UP000000589
+- Mouse ref proteome was downloaded here: https://www.uniprot.org/proteomes/UP000000589 at 2025.09.30
+- The crap-fasta file was downloaded at 2025.03.04
+- DIA-NN version 2.2.0 was used in apptainer on HPC

-### TODO
+### TODO 10.2025
-V- Install container with new DIA-NN version (v2.2.0) V- Create new container for converting .wiff to .mzML files (necessary for ZenoTOF, not for Astral)
+V- Install container with new DIA-NN version (v2.2.0) V- Create new container for converting .wiff to .mzML files (necessary for ZenoTOF, not for Astral) V- Create the spectral library
+   Had this issue: https://github.com/vdemichev/DiaNN/issues/1623.
+Re-installed diann apptainer container and tried again creating the spectral library
+V- Read the update DIA-NN documentation

+V- Generate libraries for DIA-NN v2.2.0 astral with 1 and 2 missed cleavages

-- Analyze Exp17 VCAM1 replicates Astral data with new DIA-NN version
+- Analyze Exp17 VCAM1 replicates Astral data with new DIA-NN version, of 1 (job 65240114) vs 2 (job ) missed cleavages
 - Analyze Exp17 VCAM1 replicates ZenoTOF data with new DIA-NN version & compare with astral data

-V - Also analyze previous synaptogliosomes (Exp10) experiment!
-Very different log2 intensity values
-- Make a script that output the QC from each and test different parameters, to increase the amount of DEPs and have more clustered samples in the PCA.
-- make the .config file with the parameters
-- Finetune the running parameters (try different parameter)
-- Use recent version of DIA-NN
+- Perform the formal analysis for VCAM1 & GPR37L1 & make the final script

 QC plots: